Skip to main content

 The architecture and design magazine Architectural Digest (AD) has included Philadelphia on its list of the top 19 places to visit in 2026 in the world.
 Only two other U.S. destinations made the list: Los Angeles and Washington, D.C.

-Sharing space on the list with iconic global destinations such as Cairo, Iceland and Abu Dhabi, Philly’s inclusion namechecked Philly’s newest attraction — the stunning Calder Gardens — that opened in September on the Benjamin Franklin Parkway.
+Sharing space on the list with iconic global destinations such as Cairo, Iceland and Abu Dhabi, Philly’s inclusion namechecked Philly’s newest attraction — the stunning Calder Gardens — that opened last September on the Benjamin Franklin Parkway.
 The magazine gave a special nod to designers Herzog & de Meuron and Piet Oudolf.

 More geometric wonderland than museum, Calder Gardens showcases the innovative and contemporary artworks by acclaimed Philadelphia sculptor and inventor Alexander Calder.